coderefinery/gitlab-openstack-deploy/REAME.md

 Initial installation root password is stored inside the vault.
 Check that to log in and start managing the server if installing from scratch.

+### SSL

+SSL keys were created by using certbot.
+There is a part called letsencrypt that will in theory re-generate the certificates using a brand new ansible module.
+This is doubtable in practice and someone should re-generate the certificates manually before summer holidays 2017.

+The playbook for letsencrypt is included but disabled in case there is time to work on it.